yugaa22/issue-generator/jmeter/README.md

 8. By default jmeter script will run for 30 mins, if you wish to run it for more time search for "ThreadGroup.duration" and change "1800" to required time in seconds.

-9. In canary_issuegen_api.jmx we are generating warning, error and critical error in random time intervals warning -->
+9. In canary_issuegen_api.jmx we are generating warning, error and critical error in random time intervals.

+  warning -->
 	   *  warning message will print every 30s to 1min
 	   *  if you wish to change repeatation of warning message, you can change "ConstantTimer.delay" and "RandomTimer.range" which are in milliseconds under --> testname="warning timer". where "ConstantTimer.delay" is minimum delay between warning message and "RandomTimer.range" is random delay range which get adds to "ConstantTimer.delay".